BlueprintAttributes/GBA_ContentExamples/readme.md

 # Blueprint Attributes - Content Examples project

-Plugin adding full BP support for GAS Attribute Sets
+Plugin adding full BP support for GAS Attribute Sets.

 https://blueprintattributes.github.io

+`GBA_` is a prefix for Gameplay Blueprint Attributes, and used as a naming convention to prefix BP AttributeSets asset names across the project.

 ## Engine compatibility